 Employees are to ensure that they take good care of the laptop and take all reasonable precautions to ensure that it is not damaged, lost or stolen.
 You must ensure that you comply with the following:

 Laptop within School – Your laptop must never be left unattended, while it is within school, unless it is securely locked away or attached to a security cable.
 You must not leave your laptop unattended in the staff room.
+You must lock your screen when stepping away from your laptop while in the classroom with students.

-Laptop within your Home – Your laptop must never be left on public view within your home.
+Laptop within your Home – Your laptop must never be left in public view within your home.

 Laptop within your Car – The laptop must never be left unattended within a car.
 If your laptop is lost or stolen, you must inform the Office Manager and Principal.
 If the laptop is lost or stolen outside of school it is your responsibility to report this matter to the Police as well as the Office Manager and Principal.
-Any Police paperwork should be shown to Office Manager for the Inventory/Insurance purposes.
+Any Police paperwork should be shown to the Office Manager for the Inventory/Insurance purposes.

 Employees are not to disclose any password or login name to anyone, other than the persons responsible for running and maintaining the system.